 The value of expertise.

 As a technology, distributed ledgers are raising serious questions about future business operating structures, laws, and risks.
-Businesses of all sizes are taking positions on variations to ledger structure that could be rewarded with mass adoption or obviated by regulatory action.
+Businesses of all sizes are taking positions on variations to ledger structures that could be rewarded with mass adoption or obviated by regulatory action.
 This ambiguity can result in long and serious processes of litigation and unexpected changes to public brand perception.

 Cryptocurrency securities fraud cases receive the majority of media attention, but cases are being litigated in industries as diverse as consumer privacy law; taxes and accounting practices; and intellectual property.
 Few business models are designed to seamlessly absorb and respond to changes of this magnitude.
 Freeman Law remains ready to provide our clients with the counsel, insight, knowledge and experience they need to help navigate this changing environment.